Norfolk Island Airport

-Norfolk Island Airport (Norfuk Ailen Aeyaport), is the only airport on Norfolk Island, an external territory of Australia.
-The island is located in the Pacific Ocean between Australia, New Zealand, and New Caledonia.
-The airport is operated by the Norfolk Island Regional Council, and is on the west side of the island.
+Norfolk Island Airport (Norfuk Ailen Aeyaport), is the only airport on Norfolk Island.
+It is operated by the Norfolk Island Regional Council, and is on the west side of the island.

 History

-In August 1942, the United States Army Air Forces requested that the Australian government construct an aerodrome on Norfolk Island for use by its heavy bombers.
-It was built by the Civil Constructional Corps, comprising volunteers from New South Wales government departments.
+In August 1942, the United States Army Air Forces requested that the Government of Australia construct an aerodrome on Norfolk Island for use by its heavy bombers.
+It was built by the Civil Constructional Corps, comprising volunteers from Government of New South Wales departments.
 The corps was assisted by island residents, with about 300 men employed in total.
 The first runway was completed in late 1942, with a Royal New Zealand Air Force (RNZAF) plane landing on Christmas Day.
 The second runway was opened in February 1943, and the workers left the following month.

 The construction of the runways necessitated the destruction of Pine Avenue, a local landmark consisting of about 500 Norfolk Island pines reaching up to 170 ft in height.
 As Norfolk Island did not have enough flat ground, in 1942 several bulldozers were used to knock the tops off several hills, and fill in the valleys between them.
 Steel mesh was then used to make a solid surface.

-The airfield was never used as an operational base, but "was available to the Allies for use as a staging depot, a refuge for aircraft in distress, and a possible base for anti-submarine patrols".
-An RNZAF Radar Unit operated on the island as a navigational aid, and it became a stopover for aircraft travelling between Australia, New Caledonia, New Zealand and the Solomon Islands.
+The airfield was never used as an operational base, but was available to the Allies for use as a staging depot, a refuge for aircraft in distress, and a possible base for anti-submarine patrols.
+A RNZAF Radar Unit operated on the island as a navigational aid, and it became a stopover for aircraft travelling between Australia, New Caledonia, New Zealand and the Solomon Islands.
 The RNZAF left the airfield in July 1946.
 At the airfield was an air-sea rescue unit, a servicing section and a radar unit installation at Mount Bates.

+In 1981, the airport was expanded to allow Fokker F28s to use the airport.

 Light aircraft transit

 Norfolk Island is an important transit and refueling point for light aircraft flying between Australia, New Zealand, and the Pacific Islands.

 Located 852 km southeast of Norfolk is Kaitaia Airport the most northerly airfield in New Zealand, 754 km north is Nouméa Airport in New Caledonia, and 900 km west is Lord Howe Island Airport which is 600 km to the Australian mainland.

 These distances are within the range of many light aircraft when fitted with long range tanks, while the direct distance without using Norfolk Island as a stepping stone is usually beyond their capabilities.

-From New Caledonia other Pacific Islands such as Vanuatu and Fiji are within range and can be used as further 'stepping stones' to the other South Pacific and North Pacific destinations.
+From New Caledonia other Pacific Islands such as Vanuatu and Fiji are within range and can be used as further stepping stones to the other South Pacific and North Pacific destinations.